dart-archive/expected_output/README.md

 directory as the `library`.
 So our text file with the test cases should be, perhaps, `to_upper_case_package/test/cases.unit`.

+(Note: Why the weird library symbols?
+This is the simplest way to locate a directory or file relative to Dart source.
+Hopefully a temporary issue.)

 ## When to use

 This package is not very broad purposed, and is probably appropriate for only